Access to Health Services

 - Emergency services

-- Urgent services that occur after Health Center hours [see urgent care facilities in San Luis Obispo]
+- Urgent services that occur after Health Center hours requiring a visit to an urgent care facility outside of CH&W

 - Services of medical specialists not seen at the Health Center